metallb/metallb/website/content/release-notes/_index.md

 - Binary internals were refactored to share more common code.
 This should reduce the amount of visual noise in the logs.

-This release includes contributions from David Anderson, driftavalli, Matt Layher, John Marcou, Paweł Prażak, and Hugo Slabbert.
+This release includes contributions from Oga Ajima, David Anderson, Matt Layher, John Marcou, Paweł Prażak, and Hugo Slabbert.
 Thanks to all of them for making MetalLB better!